nguyenngoclongdev/step-definition-generator/README.md

 # Features

 -   [Cucumber Step Definition Generator](#using-the-extension) offers multiple options to generate step definition.
+-   Automatically opens the generated step definition file and syncs it with the currently opened window if you are in split editor mode.
+This saves you time and increases efficiency by allowing you to quickly view and edit the generated file.
 -   Automatically detecting various types of information, such as `DataTable`, `DocString`, `int`, `float`, `string`, and other types of information that are supported by **[Gherkin Syntax](https://cucumber.io/docs/gherkin/)**.
 -   The automatic detection of an asterisk (*) will be defined by a keyword type in the preceding steps.
 -   Additionally, step definition are de-duplicated when regenerating code, ensuring they remain organized and efficient, even when making changes to your testing scenario.